-Of the diversity metrics, we see firms reporting gender diversity most commonly, with 82% of the Fortune 300 disclosing this information in their reports.
-On average, among the Fortune 300, 39% of the employees are women, but the percentage of women employees range from under 5% (Norfolk Southern, an industrial and consumer products railway transporter) to more than 80% (Estee Lauder Cos.
+Of the diversity metrics, we see firms reporting gender diversity most commonly, with 82% of the 300 companies disclosing this information in their reports.
+On average, among the 300 companies.
+39% of the employees are women, but the percentage of women employees range from under 5% (Norfolk Southern, an industrial and consumer products railway transporter) to more than 80% (Estee Lauder Cos.
 Inc., a prestige beauty and skincare company).
 When we look at sector variation, we see correlations between the sector and the number of women employees.
-The sectors with the highest percentages of women is Health Care and the sector with the least number of women is Materials (see Figure 12.).
+The sectors with the highest percentages of women is Health Care and the sector with the least number of women is Materials (Figure 11.).